rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

 The idea is that when evaluating intersection of the start symbol, pair up all rules that start with the same terminal symbol.
-Only the intersecion of these would exist in the resulting grammar.
+Only the intersection of these would exist in the resulting grammar.
 The intersection of

 ```